Package Torello.JavaDoc

 public java.lang.String toString(int flags)

-.
-Please view this class for more information about the flags available for modifying the return-value of thistoString()
+for more information about modifying the return-value of thistoString(int)

 method.- Overrides: